2,458 texts in Legends of the Jews (Ginzberg)

 After all those plagues, after unimaginable suffering, the Egyptians were done.
 They weren't just letting the Israelites go; they were practically shoving them out the door!
 Can yo...

 You’d think they'd be throwing stones, not gifts.
 But the story, as it's told, is far more nuanced, and frankly, a little bit strange.
-According to Ginzberg's retelling in Legends ...
+The Ginzberg's says retelling in Legends of t...

-We often picture them fleeing with just the clothes on their backs, but the story is actually…a lot richer.
-Imagine this: The Israelites aren't just leaving Egypt empty-handed.
-The...
+The familiar picture has them fleeing with just the clothes on their backs, but the story is actually…a lot richer.
+The Israelites aren't just leaving Egypt empty-handed.
+They’re c...

 Because, according to some traditions, even the ten plagues weren't enough to soften the hearts of the Egyptians.
 The oppression of the Hebrews continued relentlessly, right up to ...